gojek/courier-go/docs/docs/sdk/SDK.md

 ## type [OnConnectHandler](<https://github.com/gojek/courier-go/blob/main/types.go#L10>)

-OnConnectHandler is a callback that is called when the client state changes from disconnected to connected\.
+OnConnectHandler is a callback that is called when the client state changes from disconnected to connected.
 Both at initial connection and on reconnection

 ```go
 type OnConnectHandler func(PubSub)